VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 2. Cross-region replication requires the source bucket owner have the source and destination AWS Regions enabled.
 [Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html).
 3. To use server-side encryption with customer-provided encryption keys (SSE-C), encryption key and other related information need to be provided in each API call via HTTP headers.
 [Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html).
 4. A presigned URL gives you access to the object identified in the URL, provided that the creator of the presigned URL has permissions to access that object.
 The presigned URLs are useful if you want your user/customer to be able to upload a specific object to your bucket, but you don't require them to have AWS security credentials or permissions.
 When you create a presigned URL, you must provide your security credentials and then specify a bucket name, an object key, an HTTP method (PUT for uploading objects), and an expiration date and time.
 [Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).
+5. S3 use write once read many (WORM) model.
+It means the objects are immutable.
+That is, the only way to change a single byte in an object is to replace the object.

 ## Storage: Storage Gateway ([FAQ](https://aws.amazon.com/storagegateway/faqs/))
 1. There are 3 types of gateways: